What Is C-Band in 5G and How to Get It? [2022 Complete Understanding] - Qiling

 How to Get C-Band 5G?

-Currently, 46 major cities have C-band 5G service, covering 60% of the US population.
-Although Verizon and AT&T still need to expand their cell sites to guarantee C-band coverage in all of these locations, it will be much more widespread starting in 2022.
+46 major US cities have C-band 5G service, covering 60% of the population, with Verizon and AT&T expanding their cell sites to ensure wider coverage starting in 2022.

-Beginning in December 2023, 53 significant additional markets will have access to the second chunk of the C-band spectrum.
-That includes a considerable portion of T-C-band Mobile's spectrum, which has been devoted to developing lower-band, significantly slower versions of 5G.
+Starting in December 2023, 53 major markets will gain access to the second chunk of C-band spectrum, including a large portion of T-Mobile's T-C-band Mobile spectrum, which is being used to develop lower-band, slower versions of 5G.

 5g in us